Resources for Hard-of-Hearing and Deaf in the Workplace

 Advance notes give your workers more time to prepare for meetings and presentations.
 Employees are more likely to understand the material if they already know the topic and have an outline (or even better, a transcript) to follow.
 Distribution can be done electronically or through printouts.
 If possible, give all attendees these advance notes so everyone benefits.7

-There’s actually a lot that is possible in the vein of advance notes.
+There's a lot that is possible in the vein of advance notes.

 Pen and Paper

-Simple is good sometimes, especially for a quick question or if your phone dies.
+Simple is good, especially for a quick question or if your phone dies.
 To save time, write your message before you give it to the recipient.
-Two slightly higher-tech alternatives are whiteboards and Boogie Boards.
+Two higher-tech alternatives include whiteboards and Boogie Boards.

 Whiteboards and Markers